chvmp/champ_setup_assistant/README.md

         This namespace is the unique identifier used by the URDF's author to differentiate each leg.
 For instance, Anymal's hip links are named as LF_HIP (front left), LH_HIP (rear left), RF_HIP (right front), RH_HIP (rear right).
 The assistant will parse the namespaces as LF_, LH_, RF_, and RH_.
 After selecting the namespaces for all the legs, the assistant will automatically drag the links to its respective leg parts, emptying the left pane.

-   3.1.3 Manually adding links (if auto-configuration fails):
+   3.1.3 Manually adding links if auto-configuration in previous step (3.1.2) fails:

    - You can also add a link to each leg part manually by clicking on a leg tab (ie 'Left Front Leg').
 Select a link on the left pane and click '>' to add.
 This would be useful if the assistant fails to parse the namespaces.